-The estimated travel costs were derived from our FFY19 budget plan where several budget adjustments were made as a result of our final FFY 18 expenditures.
-Unfortunately due to the COVID-19 pandemic, NHP was unable to travel as much as planned due to state travel restrictions and could not fully assess the accuracy of the travel/training cost estimates.
-However, NHP is confident the projected costs for FY22 accurately relfect the projected costs associated for travel and training for the fiscal year.
-FFY20 and FFY21 estimates were also created following the budget changes from FFY18.
+The estimated travel costs were derived from our FFY22 budget plan where several budget adjustments were made as a result of our final FFY 21 expenditures.
+Unfortunately due to the ongoing COVID-19 pandemic and its impact, NHP was unable to travel as much as planned.
+Therefore NHP could not fully assess the accuracy of the travel/training cost estimates.
+However, NHP is confident the projected costs for FFY23 accurately reflect the anticipated costs associated for travel and training for this fiscal year.